-1 Professor of Law, University of Miami School of Law, PO Box 248087, Coral Gables, FL, 33124, cbradley@law.miami.edu; http://blenderlaw.umlaw.net/. © Caroline Bradley 2021.
+1 Professor of Law, University of Miami School of Law, PO Box 248087, Coral Gables, FL, 33124, cbradley@law.miami.edu; http://blenderlaw.umlaw.net/. © Caroline Bradley 2022.
 All rights reserved.

 Coins and notes are connected to geographies not only by their locations but also by issuance: most currency is issued by states which control physical territories.
-Virtual currencies, however, are means of payment which are not issued by states, and which do not depend on territory for their creation or maintenance (except that they may depend on states' recognition for the legitimacy of their use in transactions).
-And currencies which are linked to national territories may also be linked to locations outside their territory of origin formally (for example jurisdictions outside the EU have adopted the euro as their currency) or because they are used to denominate transactions.
+Virtual currencies are generally means of payment which are not issued by states, and which do not depend on territory for their creation or maintenance (except that they may depend on states' recognition for the legitimacy of their use in transactions).
+However there are beginning to be digital versions of fiat currencies- Nigeria introduced the eNaira in 2021.2 But currencies which are linked to national territories may also be linked to locations outside their territory of origin formally (for example jurisdictions outside the EU have adopted the euro as their currency) or because they are used to denominate transactions.